Garrett Cooper Player Props: Marlins vs. Cardinals

 Garrett Cooper At The Plate

-- Cooper has an RBI in 25 of 72 games this season, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in five contests.
+- Cooper has picked up an RBI in 35.6% of his games this year, with two or more RBI in 17.8% of his games.
+He has also produced three or more runs in five contests.

-- He has scored a run in 22 games this season, with multiple runs five times.
+- In 30.1% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (6.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.